mirzafahad/mirzafahad.github.io/projects.md

 - **[LoRaWAN Shield](/_posts/2019-03-11-lorawan-shield.md)** - a LoRaWAN extension board, using Haxiot LoRaWAN module, for any Arduino form factor board and STM32 Nucleo board.

 ## Robotics
-During my time at Next Gen System, I worked on robotics.
-I was pursuing my MSc and took several robotics courses too.
+During my time at Next Gen System, I worked with robots.
+I was pursuing my M.Sc. and took several robotics courses too.
 Here is a list of all robotics-related work:

 - **[Zeno, A Social Robot](/_posts/2014-08-15-zeno-a-social-robot.md)** -  used for early detection of Autism in children.
 - **[Sensorize KUKA youBot](/_posts/2015-04-30-kuka-youbot.md)** - a simple sensor-based HMI framework that allows teleoperation along with basic levels of autonomy.